Paper-Dragons/paper-dragons/content/faq.md

 ### 3. I'm in a different town / city / country, can I still get a paper dragon?

 It depends, if you know Mia, and visit her or meet once in a while then yes you can get one.
-Just ask her for one and wehn you do meet Mia you will get your paper dragon, just make sure you have the right amount of money.
+Just ask her for one and when you do meet Mia you will get your paper dragon, just make sure you have the right amount of money.

 ### 4. Is there discounts / giveaways where I can get a paper dragon for free?